 Spotting the Void in Your L&D Toolbox

-If you haven’t recently taken stock of what information you’re delivering to your employees (and how you’re delivering it), it’s time that you do.
+If COVID-19 has you realizing that you haven’t recently taken stock of what information you’re delivering to your employees (and how you’re delivering it), there’s no time like the present.
 This article will provide some tips and tricks to help corporate organizations find what’s missing in their learning and development (L&D) strategy.
 It will also identify current trends that you may want to consider adding to your toolbox.

 Spotting the Void in Your L&D Toolbox